ResponsivePaper/responsivepaper-docs/docs/css-reference.md

 - a5
 - a6

+If you want landscape orientation then you should append "-ls" to the class name.

 ## rp-page-header

 Use the rp-page-header class to make an HTML element print at the top of each page